best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * Hadley Wickham's [testthat: getting started with testing](https://vita.had.co.nz/papers/testthat.pdf) and [testing design in R](https://r-pkgs.org/testing-design.html)
 ```

-In this section, we assume that you are using a testing framework to run your tests (for example `pytest` for python or `testthat` for R) and have your code in a package.
+In this section, we assume that you are using a testing framework to run your tests (for example, `pytest` for Python or `testthat` for R) and have your code in a package.
 It is more difficult to test code that is not in a package and therefore follow the testing good practices described here.

 ## Write reproducible tests